tm-LBenson/AWS-Slides/_posts/2024-1-5-section-9-lesson-1.md

 #### Considerations When Going Global

 - **Data Transfer Costs**: While AWS provides tools to manage data globally, transferring data between regions can incur costs.
-It's crucial to understand these costs and optimize data transfer strategies.
+It's important to understand these costs and optimize data transfer strategies.
 - **Cultural and Language Differences**: Tailoring content to local languages and cultural norms can enhance user engagement and satisfaction.
 - **Managing Time Zones**: Handling time zone differences is essential for synchronizing data updates, maintenance schedules, and customer support.